artbrock/holochain_docs/Holochain-Development-Introduction.md

     ```bash
     dbb55a7828b7        clutter             "Scripts/chain.clo..."
 6 minutes ago       Up 6 minutes        0.0.0.0:32934->3141/tcp   agitated_brahmagupta
     ```
-4. This output will also show you the `hash` and the `container_name` of your new container.
-You can use either of these values as a key to destroy the container when you have finished testing it.

-4. docker works very well in a development cycle.
-Each time you have editted code, and you want to test the new version, run `docker build...`,

-5. All you need to do is to code your holochain DNA, and run `docker-compose up`.
+    * This shows that our new container has our holochain app accessible through port `32934` on our host machine (e.g. `http://localhost:32934`)
+    * we can also see that the container is called `agitated_brahmagupta` (docker names are good chat)
+    * and that the first bunch of characters of the hash of the container are `dbb55a7828b7`

+4. We can destroy this container instance using either the name or the hash of the container

     ```bash
-    $ cd examples/clutter
+    $ docker kill agitated_brahmagupta
+    or
+    $ docker kill dbb
+    or
+    $ docker kill agi
+    ```

+5. docker works very well in a development cycle.
+Each time you have editted code, and you want to test the new version, run `docker build...`, `docker run...`

+6. TODO: If you have implemented tests for your holochain, you will see the output each time you call `docker run...` `hc test clutter` needs to be added to the script

+7. Distributed apps need to be, well, distributed.
+Docker makes it very easy for you to test many instances of your app and how they interact with each other.
+To set up a cluster of nodes of your holochain, we have already created a `docker-compose` script for you, which is in the root of the skeleton.
+Once you have run `docker-compose up`, you can run `docker-compose clutter scale=<numberOfNodes>` to spin up as many clones as you like.

+    ```bash
     $ docker-compose up
-    ````
+    $ docker-compose scale hc=2
+    $ docker ps --last=2
+    ```

+8. docker compose makes it easy to take down your containers, and rebuild the images:

+    ```bash
+    $ docker-compose down
+    $ docker-compose build
+    $ docker-compose up
+    ```

+9. TODO check out if docker-compose updates running containers if images are changed????